 The “Saddle Club”

 Jen, Bryn and I started competing in rides together – endurance riding, competitive trail riding and hunter paces up and down the east coast.
-Paul drove the rig with Jen riding shotgun, and Bryn and I lounged on the bench in the back, eating lukewarm hotdogs from gas stations.
-Jen started putting me on her green horses, to get more miles on them, she said.
+Paul drove the rig with Jen riding shotgun.
+Bryn and I lounged on the bench in the back while eating lukewarm hotdogs from gas stations.
+Eventually, Jen started putting me on her green horses, to get more miles on them, she said.
 Most of them had come from auctions around the country and had unique sets of behavioral issues.
 I still thought I was a crummy rider, but Jen never said anything, except to give advice.
 “Hold your hands more like that, a little higher.
 Change your diagonal once in a while.”

 The final addition to the team was Faye, a college sophomore taking a year off school to sort out some health problems.
 The group dynamic was awkward at first, each of us dealing with our own issues and not willing to talk about them, but we had the horses in common, and that was enough.
 Every weekend we’d go down to the barn to clean tack, prepare for the next endurance ride or just hack up to White Lake.
 We crammed into the back of the tractor trailer and gorged on Fig Newtons while Paul stoically drove us from New Jersey to Maine and wondered out loud if he should consider getting a bigger trailer with more beds.

 Horses and Endurance Riding Changed My World